-The design and implementation of a RoboCup Competition is an ongoing process that is possible thanks to many people around the world volunteering a significant part of their time to this event.
+The design and implementation of a RoboCup competition is an ongoing process that is possible thanks to many people around the world volunteering a significant part of their time to this event.
 Contributions include improvements to the simulation engine, creation of competition worlds, and running the competition itself.
 The generous contribution of all volunteers in the past is warmly acknowledged.
 They have enabled a competition that is sustainable without excessive human effort and can remain viable.
-This is especially true this year, after a big change in simulation platform, scenarios, and, as a consequence, in rules.
+This is especially true this year, the second one after a big change in simulation platform, scenarios, and, as a consequence, in rules.

-The rules described in this document and proposed for RoboCup 2016 Virtual Robot Competition strive to further the progress made on the comprehensive mission.
-Several years ago the competition also addressed several sub-problems in the form of elemental test runs as a qualification for the final rounds.
+The rules described in this document for the RoboCup 2017 Virtual Robot Competition strive to further improve the progress made on comprehensive missions.
+Several years ago, the competition also addressed several subproblems in the form of elemental test runs as a qualification for the final rounds.
 Since these elemental tests considered very specific capabilities, namely teleoperation, mapping, and deployment of an ad hoc network, they were also easier to score automatically.
 One problem with such tests, however, is that scores do not always directly relate to performance, i.e., rescued victims, in the comprehensive mission.
 Furthermore, the setup of such tests enforces the types of approaches teams can take for solving the comprehensive mission.
 For example, focusing solely on multi-robot coordination without good mapping, no teleoperation, and no connected communication network could also lead to good performance in the comprehensive mission.
-Yet a team with such emphasize will fail most elemental tests.
-To remove these artificial constraints the Technical Committee hopes that the focus on a single comprehensive mission will be beneficial for the competition, fostering a multitude of approaches that will be judged by a common performance metric.
+Yet, a team with such emphasis will fail most elemental tests.
+To remove these artificial constraints the Technical Committee hopes that the focus on a single comprehensive mission is beneficial for the competition, fostering a multitude of approaches that will be judged by a common global performance metric.
 The main goal of this competition is finding victims and teams are evaluated according to the number of victims found and to the time required.

-See https://staff.fnwi.uva.nl/a.visser/activities/FutureOfRescue/index.php, where several technical issues are also discussed under "Installation Requirements" and tutorial for the different days.
+See https://staff.fnwi.uva.nl/a.visser/activities/FutureOfRescue/index.php, where several technical issues are discussed under "Installation Requirements" and tutorials for the different days.
+Some updates for the RoboCup 2017 competition are also available.

-As usual, suggestions, constructive feedback, and volunteer work are welcome and needed.
+As usual, suggestions, constructive feedbacks, and volunteer work are welcome, appreciated, and needed.

-All teams participating in the 2016 competition agree to follow the latest version of these rules.
+All teams participating in the 2017 competition agree to follow the latest version of these rules.